zorael/kameloso/README.md

 A command-line IRC bot.

-kameloso sits and listens in the channels you specify and reacts to certain events.
+kameloso sits and listens in the channels you specify and reacts to certain events, like bots do.
 It is a passive thing and does not respond to keyboard input.
-It is only known to actually work on [Freenode](https://freenode.net), but other servers *may* work, as long as they use `NickServ` for authentication.
-Some of Freenode's replies are non-standard however, and so the bot may behave in unforeseen ways.
-This software is beta quality, if that.
+It works on Freenode and Rizon-like servers; QuakeNet syntax is way too foreign and support is not planned.

 Current functionality includes:

-* bedazzling coloured terminal output
+* bedazzling coloured terminal output, like it's the 90s
 * printing of IRC events as they are parsed and handled
 * repeating text! amazing
 * 8ball! because why not